Bloomfield-FA21-CAT328/Guides-VersionControl/README.md

 # Guides

-Updated for Fall 2016!
+Updated for Spring 2017!
 Here are some useful tips for this class and other classes as well.

 ## Version Control

-For this class, all assignments are being submitted via GitHub, so you will need to get used to using Git (or even use SVN).
+For this class, your later assignments will be submitted via GitHub, so you will want to start using Git (or even use SVN).

 ### Install a client

-One of the easiest solutions is to install
+One of the easiest solutions (for some) is to install
 * [GitHub Desktop](https://desktop.github.com/)

+There are also other clients like [SourceTree](https://www.sourcetreeapp.com/) and  [GitKraken](https://www.gitkraken.com/).

 or if you like working in right in Windows Explorer, use one of these: